19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 34 of 2016 wef 27/11/2014]

-(12C) To avoid doubt, any exemption on or after 1st April 2015 referred to in subsection (12A) is subject to the conditions and restrictions of the exemption as prescribed in the order, insofar as those conditions and restrictions remain applicable.
+(12C) To avoid doubt, any exemption on or after 1st April 2020 referred to in subsection (12A) is subject to the conditions and restrictions of the exemption as prescribed in the order, insofar as those conditions and restrictions remain applicable.

 [Act 37 of 2014 wef 27/11/2014]

+[Act 2 of 2016 wef 01/04/2015]

 (13) An order made under subsection (12) may —